supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Detections.md

   search in (Device*) "temp\\startup.bat"
   ```

-  >**Important:** If you do not see the *DeviceRegistryEvents* table in the results, an alternative for the following two queries is to use the *DeviceProcessEvents* table as replacement.
-Being that said, use one of the two provided examples below, depending on the table you see in the previous query.
+  >**Important:** If you do not see the *DeviceRegistryEvents* table in the results, an alternative for the following two queries is to use the *DeviceProcessEvents* table as a replacement.
+That said, use one of the two provided examples below, depending on the table you see in the previous query.

 6. The table - DeviceRegistryEvents looks to have the data already normalized and easy for us to query.
 Expand the rows to see all the columns related to the record.